 Click on the Drops tab within a campaign and click the button to Create New Drop within the time-based card.
 Specify the name of the Drop and, optionally, provide alternative dates during which this specific Drop will be available during the campaign.
 You may wish to set one drop to occur during one week of a four week period, a second drop during week two, etc.

 Time-based Drops support setting pre-requisite Drops that must be completed and claimed first before unlocking the ability to make progress toward another drop.
-Please see Conditional Drops for more details.
+Please see the Conditional Drops section for more details.

 Note: We recommend setting the watch time long enough for viewers to get a sense of the game, but not too much time that would demotivate them from earning your reward.
-Most campaigns set the watch time rules to be between 20 minutes and 6 hours.
+Most campaigns set the watch time rules to be between the minimum of 15 minutes and the maximum of 4 hours.

 Rewards can be anything from in-game items (e.g. a limited edition ball), consumable items (e.g. coins or points) or access to a game (e.g. beta access via a direct entitlement).
 Most Drops users distribute exclusive rewards you can only get on Twitch, distributing more rare items based on the difficulty of the rule specified.